-A good thing about cars loans is that they are great for building up your payment history, which can help you get better rates on future loans if there’s been no missed or late payments in the past six months.
-By taking out one type of secured debt (with collateral like a house), it also helps diversify your overall portfolio so you don’t have all eggs in one basket!
+A good thing about car loans is that they are great for building up your payment history, which can help you get better rates on future loans if there's been no missed or late payments in the past six months.
+Taking out one type of secured debt (with collateral like a house), also helps diversify your overall portfolio so you don't have all eggs in one basket!

 Sign up to get your free credit score and report from credit repair ease.
 Information is updated weekly, and the factors affecting your score are broken out to make them easier to understand.